SEO BLOG

 9. strangers – I may ignore them or not

-Now this sounds a little like a status quo.
+This sounds a little like a status quo.
 Now you have to promote each kind person visiting you to the next level.
-So I make eye contact with strangers, I ask casual visitors if I can help them and I smile at my clients, saying hello.
-At best I talk to strangers.

 You do not have enough red carpets for all of them but many more than in real life.
 Make your visitors your friends!